Welcome to Somerset West Bird Club

 Upcoming Events

-Venue: Somerset West Library Hall
+18:30 for 19:00, Somerset West Library Hall.

-Refreshments available for a small fee
+Refreshments and raffle available for small fee.

 Bird Watch / Count

-Saturday June 13: Meet at 15:00: Paardevlei
+Saturday September 12: Meet at 15:00: Dick Dent

 Every month we welcome anyone who would like to join a birding walk at one of our local spots.
 We also count and record birds, but if you just want to join and enjoy the birds, that’s fine!
 We alternate between Dick Dent Sanctuary and Paardevlei.